“60% of customers are willing to pay more for a better experience.”

 Here are the 5 best ways for devising a great customer experience strategy -

-Before building a strategy, it is important to be very clear about the target audience, identify their problems that need a solution and how you can help in the process.
+, it is important to be very clear about the target audience, identify their problems that need a solution and how you can help in the process.

 Customer segmentation and creating buyer personas is one of the best ways to understand them better.
 With information like age, location, interests, problems and buying behaviour, customers can be segregated into different categories and you can provide services accordingly.
 For example, a group of tech-savvy people may be able to follow a set of instructions you publish on your webpage, but for an audience group that is not so well acquainted with technology, you may have to put up a video tutorial for better understanding.